Candili Natural organic farm Report from Sarah and Anders in September 2022

 What others think about us

-• Avatar We learn as we wander ★★★★★ a week ago
+• Avatar We learn as we wander ★★★★★ 9 months ago

 My daughter and I only wanted to visit Dio Pigadia for one afternoon but we ended up staying three weeks.
 It was a truly great experience for us and we … More both enjoyed taking care of the animals, gardens and veggies on the farm and fell in love with this little paradise.
 We ate daily together with the other volunteers amazing fresh meals with very tasty vegetables from the garden, helped out at a beach clean up event and even went sailing together.